-Arriving at Skukuza in the early afternoon there is time to settle in at our air-conditioned chalets, before embarking on our first rewarding game viewing drive in Kruger!
+Arriving at Berg-en-Dal camp in the early afternoon there is time to settle in at our air-conditioned chalets, before embarking on our first rewarding game viewing drive in Kruger!

 We set off in our open-sided safari vehicle that provides the best visibility of the bush and its inhabitants.
 All game drives on this tour are conducted in open 4x4 safari vehicles, adapted for game viewing in the African wilderness.

-Back at Skukuza you can pop in at the shop or explore this large rest camp and its numerous facilities, including a pool.
-This evening we tuck into a well-prepared three course dinner, usually a traditional South African meal, served al fresco at our own dining camp at Skukuza.
+Back at Berg-en-Dal you can pop in at the shop or explore this large rest camp and its numerous facilities, including a walking trail and large swimming pool.
+This evening we tuck into a well-prepared three course dinner, usually a traditional South African meal, served al fresco in our own dining area.
 Enjoy complimentary South African wine with dinner or feel free to bring your own drinks from the park's shop.
 After dinner we relax around the crackling campfire and share tales of the bush at our private dining area.

 We get an early morning start on day two, as the cool early morning hours are one of the best times to spot wildlife in the bush.
 Begin the day with a cup of tea or coffee and some rusks (traditional dry tea biscuits), before we embark on our early morning game drive.
 The time of departure for the game drive varies according to the seasons and the opening times of the park gates.